d1-create/PyCoinFlipper/README.md

 - [Performance](#performance)

+## Status
+Finished!
+I don't know what to do next but this was an eye-opening experiment where i actually completed a python project, even with the basics of both python and github as i just pushed everything to the master branch.
+Maybe i'll do better next time!
 ## PyCoinFlipper
 An Advanced Python program that flips coins and finds out the data from it.
 It takes advantage of directories and is my first big project where I made something with multiple libraries, files ,directories and it even had settings, which is a development in my learning of python hugely.
 ## Prerequisites